Eye Testing

 Natasha is an appointed panelist for eye testing under the BVA/KC/ISDS Canine Health Schemes.

-Usually drops are applied to the eyes to dilate the pupil, so please arrive 20 minutes early for the appointment to allow for this.
-It is essential that the dog is microchipped, and that the original Kennel Club registration document and most recent previous eye tests (if applicable) are produced at the time.
-Failure to provide the paperwork will result in the test going ahead, but the paperwork will be withheld until the required documentation is forwarded.
+Usually, drops are applied to dilate the pupils, so please arrive 20 minutes early for the appointment to allow time for this.
+For gonioscopy, local anesthetic drops are used and, in some cases, mild sedation may be needed.
+It is essential that your dog is microchipped and that the original Kennel Club registration document and most recent previous eye test certificates, if applicable, are brought to the appointment.
+If the required paperwork is not available on the day, the examination can still be performed, but the completed certificate will be withheld until the documentation has been provided.

-Appointments are available in Limerick, and also once monthly in Cork and in Galway, and these appointments should be booked directly with those clinics.
+Appointments are available in Newport, Co.
+Tipperary, and also once monthly in Cork (Sunbeam Vets, Blackpool) and Galway (Ark Vets, Knocknacarra).
+Cork and Galway appointments should be booked directly with those clinics.

 Examinations at a reduced rate are available for groups of 25 dogs or more.